dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 #### STOP!
 Have them perform *Exercise 1* in the learner's guide.

-### Create an line list enrollment event report showing the number of relationships by TEI from the COVID-19 Case-based Surveillance Program
+### Create a line list, enrollment event report showing the number of relationships by TEI from the COVID-19 Case-based Surveillance Program